 - In case you cannot afford that chair, at least make sure it has the right tilt and lock mechanism so that you can achieve a certain limit of ergonomics.

 Having said that, let’s address the main issue.

 Learn How To Adjust Office Chair Tilt In Simple And Easy Ways

 Sit with your legs apart and your feet right on the floor.
 Also, make sure your back is in contact with the backrest of your chair.
 At the same time, ensure your knees and the front of the chair’s seat has at least some distance.

 Next, find the office chair adjustment knobs to either the left or right side of your seat.
 There will be specific markings on them that will indicate their functions.
 Look for the marking or icon that indicates backrest and seat tilt.

 Press the seat adjustment knob and forward tilt it a bit so that the pressure from your legs is relieved.

 After that, as you put some pressure on the backrest, use the knob to comfortably tilt it to that position.
 While doing that, you’ll feel no pressure at all as the tilt lock will be open.
 When you find an appropriate comfortable position, leave the knob and that should lock the tilt there.

-But before that, remember that the purpose of doing that is to find that sweet spot, which completely relieves pressure off your legs, and you feel your back in a relaxed position.
+But before that, remember that the purpose of adjustments is to find that sweet spot, which completely relieves pressure off your legs and leaves your back in a relaxed position.

 You can also sit with your back upright.
-For that, press the same knob, but this time, tilt the backrest forward until you feel that it is upright.
+For that, press the same knob.
+Only this time, tilt the backrest forward until you feel that it is upright.
 Release the knob and see if it works.